rajeevphysics/Obsidian-MathMatter/Notes/Condensed matter/Free Electron Model - 1D Metal.md

 P_{odd} (x) = sin^2(\frac{\pi x}{a})
 \end{array}$$

-# Energy gap
+## Energy gap
 The energy only will occur when you **DONT** ignore the potential energy.
-From our derivation we get two wavelength of even and off which are both standing waves.
+From our derivation we get two wavelengths of even and off which are both standing waves.

 On a graph this forms:
 ![[free_7.png]]
 [^1]
 **Notice how our EVEN peaks at 0,a,2a... and ODD peaks at $\frac{a}{2}, \frac{3a}{2}$...**
 Near the atom the sin wave is peaks.

-Our total is enegy is given by the following and note that both waves will have the same kinetic energy but differnt potential energy.
+Our total is energy is given by the following and note that both waves will have the same kinetic energy but different potential energy.
 $$E_T = Kinetic + Potenetial$$

 When were near the atom the P(odd) wave is more likely to be found there and hence has more potential energy.
 For the odd wave its least likely and has a smaller kinetic energy (likey very small since cos is nearly zero at the atom)